kteender/kteender.github.io/_posts/technical-blog/2026-09-14-receipt-printer.md

     <p>My printer and my Raspberry Pi 5</p>
 </div>

 I use a virtual environment for all of my high-tech palm reader code.
-It was very simple to install usb and escpos with pip3.
+It was very simple to install usb and escpos libraries with pip3.
 To locate my printer, I use the **escpos.Usb** class.
 Instantiating a Usb object requires the following information
 - Vendor ID
 - Product ID
 - Out endpoint